 One of the most common complaints of people taking statins is muscle pain.
 You may feel this pain as a soreness, tiredness or weakness in your muscles.
-The pain can be a mild discomfort, or it can be severe enough to make your daily activities difficult.
+The pain can be a mild discomfort, or it can be serious enough to make it hard to do your daily activities.

-Occasionally, statin use could cause an increase in the level of enzymes that signal liver inflammation.
+Occasionally, statin use could cause an increase in the level of enzymes in the liver.
+These enzymes signal inflammation.
 If the increase is only mild, you can continue to take the drug.
 Rarely, if the increase is severe, you may need to try a different statin.

-Contact your doctor immediately if you have unusual fatigue or weakness, loss of appetite, pain in your upper abdomen, dark-colored urine, or yellowing of your skin or eyes.
+Contact your health care professional immediately if you have unusual fatigue or weakness, loss of appetite, pain in your upper stomach, dark-colored urine, or yellowing of your skin or eyes.

 Increased blood sugar or type 2 diabetes

-It's possible your blood sugar (blood glucose) level may increase when you take a statin, which may lead to developing type 2 diabetes.
+It's possible that your blood sugar level, known as blood glucose, may increase when you take a statin.
+This may lead to developing type 2 diabetes.
 The risk is small but important enough that the Food and Drug Administration (FDA) has issued a warning on statin labels regarding blood glucose levels and diabetes.